microsoft/TypeScript-Website/packages/gatsby-remark-shiki-twoslash/README.md

 #### Express Setup

-[Read this PR](https://github.com/orta/gatsby-twoslash-shiki-blog/pull/1) and apply the same to your project
+[Read this PR](https://github.com/orta/gatsby-twoslash-shiki-blog/pull/1) and apply the same to your project.

 #### Setup